 Composting is a natural process that turns organic materials into a rich soil amendment.
 Leaves, grass clippings, and vegetable scraps are examples of items that can be composted.
 Depending on how much attention you devote to your compost pile, it can take as little as two weeks to as much as a year to generate compost.
 Most households can have finished compost in about three months.

 The Town of Cary supports composting as a method for waste diversion and a water wise enhancement to your yard.
 Residential yard waste that is collected weekly by the Town is turned into compost by Town contractors.
-Food and paper waste generated by food vendors at the Lazy Daze Arts and Crafts Festival and the Spring Daze Arts and Crafts Festival can be placed in event compost bins found at each concession area.
+Food and paper waste generated by food vendors at the Lazy Daze Arts and Crafts Festival and the Spring Daze Arts and Crafts Festival is collected for composting.
 Each spring the Town hosts events such as the Compost Giveaway and Compost Bin Sale.
-Residents can learn more about composting throughout the year by visiting the Compost Education Center in Bond Park, 150 Metro Park Drive.
-The center includes a self-guided trail that demonstrates how to compost and shows different types of compost bins (including the Earth Machine compost bin), the environmental and economic benefits, and how to use the finished product.
-Residents may also attend one of the semiannual workshops where supplies are also provided to start vermicomposting at home.
+Residents can learn more about composting throughout the year by visiting the Compost Education Center in Bond Park.
+The center includes a self-guided trail that demonstrates how to compost and shows different types of compost bins, the environmental and economic benefits, and how to use the finished product.
+Residents may also attend one of our many compost workshops that we host during the spring and fall.
+See our EZ-REG guide for a complete list of available workshops.

 Please see the complete Town Composting Ordinance by clicking the link below and check with your HOA, when applicable, regarding home compost restrictions.